 Executive Chef and Director of Food & Beverage

-When Seeger’s closed its doors in 2006, Chris discovered the beautiful mountains of Highlands, NC.
-He took on the position of Sous Chef at Madison’s Restaurant at Old Edwards Inn and Spa.
-When joined a couple of years later by Executive Chef Johannes Klapdohr, their respective philosophies and techniques grew stronger and became a unified vision.
-In 2011, Chef Huerta and Chef Klapdohr started Madison’s Organic Garden at The Farm at Old Edwards.
-Chef Huerta was promoted to Chef de Cuisine shortly after, and then to Executive Chef of Old Edwards Hospitality Group upon Klapdohr’s departure in November 2015.
+When Seeger’s closed its doors in 2007, Chris discovered the Blue Ridge Mountains of Highlands, NC through Old Edwards Inn & Spa owners Art and Angela Williams who frequented Seeger’s.
+He filled the position of Sous Chef at Old Edwards Inn and Spa’s Madison’s Restaurant.
+Chef Huerta started Madison’s Organic Garden at The Farm at Old Edwards in 2011, in large part due to Gunter’s masterminding of Georgia Grown, which took the place of Farmer’s Markets for Atlanta’s top restaurants.
+Chef Huerta was promoted to Chef de Cuisine shortly after, and to Executive Chef of Old Edwards Hospitality Group in November 2015, and to Director of Food and Beverage in 2023.

 Chef Huerta is passionate about carefully crafting all aspects of the dining experience, beginning with agricultural practices, and carrying through to the presentation and guest experience.